Shopify/krane/README.md

 * `--env-vars=ENV_VARS`: Accepts a list of environment variables to be added to the pod template.
 For example, `--env-vars="ENV=VAL ENV2=VAL2"` will make `ENV` and `ENV2` available to the container.
 * `--command=`: Override the default command in the container image.
 * `--no-verify-result`: Skip verification of pod success
-* `--global-timeout=seconds`: Raise a timeout error if the pod runs for longer than the specified number of seconds
+* `--global-timeout=duration`: Raise a timeout error if the pod runs for longer than the specified duration
 * `--arguments:`: Override the default arguments for the command with a space-separated list of arguments